nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Enter dashboard as a command or press F5 to view the dashboard.

-    1. User will be able to view the number of students, number of classes, number of labs.
+    1. CS2100 TA will be able to view the number of students, number of classes, number of labs.
-    2. User will also be able to see the number of labs left to mark.
+    2. CS2100 TA will also be able to see the number of labs left to mark.